 Using the relevant field sample matrix shown to be free of the analytes of concern (groundwater, surface water, soil, etc.), prepare a minimum of seven (7) replicates for both the proposed method and the replaced or unmodified method.
 The spiking level must be at the known or estimated PQL of the replaced or unmodified method.
 NOTE: The replicates may be prepared in a clean matrix if the Department has determined that the intended use of the method will be limited to the analyses of samples with little or no potential for matrix interferences.

-The number of replicates is dictated by the determination of MDL (for example, n=7 replicates, if Appendix B of 40 CFR 136 is followed).
+The number of replicates is dictated by the determination of the MDL (for example, n=7 replicates, if Appendix B of 40 CFR 136 is followed).
 A combined, DOC/MDL study may be used for the determination of confidence interval overlap (see section 2.2.3, above).

 Statistical Evaluation for Overlap of Confidence Intervals: